 Your Custom Text Here

-Below are some of the photos taken on our November 2017 trip to Barbados, St.Lucia and Trinidad, along with excerpts from our trip report.
-Click here to read the full trip report.
+Below are some of the photos taken on our trips through the Lesser Antilles along with excerpts from our trip reports.
+Click here to read the full trip reports.

 Sanderling scouring a beach on the west coast of Barbados (unless otherwise stated, all photos by Birding the Islands client: John Dyson)